ErnieTech101/WSJTX_Announce_Maker/README.md

 ## How to make your own WSJT-X announcements - No microphone needed!
+## While there is nothing wrong with the spoken audio that you can enable in WSJT-X to announce things like CQ heard or New DXCC on the band, maybe
+you'd like to have your own custom announcement!
+And with a really natural sounding Microsoft Edge TTS 'Sonia' British voice.
+Well now you can! -

 ### Make sure you  have Python 3.x.x installed!
 If you don't, go figure out how to install it.